AI-santosh-88/PANDAS-PRACTICAL/README.md

 import pandas as pd This imports the Pandas library, which is essential for data manipulation and analysis in Python.

 #### 2.Reading the CSV File:
-store = pd.read_csv(r'C:\Users\USER\OneDrive\Desktop\Data Science & Ai\2 & 5 Aug class\5th - pandas\5th - pandas\Sample - Superstore_Orders.csv') This line reads the data from a CSV file into a Pandas DataFrame called store.
+store = pd.read_csv() This line reads the data from a CSV file into a Pandas DataFrame called store.
 The r before the file path makes it a raw string, which is good practice for Windows file paths.

 #### 3.Displaying the DataFrame:
 store (or print(store)) This displays the entire DataFrame, which can be useful for small datasets but less so for large ones.